Skip to content

 The home page looks like the image below:

-If you want to add another mailbox to the migration, use the plus button (9) and type in the necessary data.
+If you want to add another mailbox to the migration, use the plus button (12) and fill in the necessary data.

 Migrate multiple mailboxes using CSV

-If you need to migrate a large number of mailboxes, you can enter the data in a CSV file in the following format.
-Each value must be separated by a comma:
+If you need to migrate a large number of mailboxes, you can enter the data in a CSV file in the following format:

-5. source_tls - true / false value, whether you want (or must) use secure connection to the source
+• source_tls - true / false value, whether you want (or must) use secure connection to the IMAP server